 [00:17:08] Dr. Chloe Carmichael: [00:17:08] Well, one of the things that I was really excited about just as they started to write the blog and think more about the topic.

 [00:17:16] Is that I believe that we can actually have more fun with alcohol when we have a little bit of some predefined parameters around how much of it we are going to drink, which was a little bit of a surprise to me because they feel like a lot of high functioning people, they tend to be really self-disciplined.

-[00:17:36] And so then when they drink.
-It's kind of like, Oh great.
+[00:17:36] And so then when they drink, it's kind of like, Oh great.
 I'm just letting go.
-You know?
 And so why would I want to have self discipline in this area?
 This is like my time to just let loose a little bit.
-And, but I was really surprised to discover that, you know, certainly for myself and for a lot of the clients I was working with somehow having a preset.
+But I was really surprised to discover that, certainly for myself and for a lot of the clients I was working with, somehow having a preset.

 [00:17:57] Limit around it, or actually I don't like the word limit because that kind of implies deprivation.
 The point of the blog is really more that we find our sweet spot and that we know in advance how much alcohol is really going to make us feel the best.
 And that when we know that in advance, we actually end up having a better time and having more fun with it.

 [00:18:19] Natalie Migliarini: [00:18:19] Yeah.
 I mean, I think that kind of awareness is really great.
 Given that I guess you don't feel as much pressure when you have an idea of the moment that you start going down the road.
 That's too much consumption.
 So I do like that.
 I mean, I do like the idea of just sipping on a couple drinks and having that social life.